Muroxxas/DnDProject.Backend/README.md

 If I discover a major design pattern or tool that I should have implemented, expect a new branch to be created as I practice and attempt to gain experience with this tool.

 ## Current work
 As of Feb.
-10, 2021, I am currently implementing classes using the Repository Pattern and Unit of Access Pattern for data access, as well as to make the system overall more easily unit tested.
+15, 2021, I am currently working on redesigning and reorganizing my business logic to work with the user access proxy.
+Specifically, I am working on the Character creation implementation.
+Before I finish this, I will most likely switch to working on moving and updating content creation implementations and view models, to test the waters.

-Laid over top of the Unit of Work are various classes of the User Access namespace.
-These classes will act as facades for the different access capabilities different types of users will have to the database.
+## Finished work
-For example, standard users will be capable of getting the information regarding a spell, or having their character learn a spell.
-However, only Spell Managers can create spells.
+As of Feb.
+12, 2021, I have finished implementing a Repository Pattern and Unit of Access Pattern for data access, as well as a base Proxy pattern for controlling user access.
+The access this proxy pattern has may change at some later point

 View the UML diagram for the data access system [here.](https://drive.google.com/file/d/1jHCdhodi_AWYTLdqENzGg1fTXOY5xlLs/view?usp=sharing)
 ## Planned Work